akrenner/NOAA-LCI/Manual.md

 Document CTD time, date, and voltages in the FileMaker database (layout: CTDstatusLog).

 ### iPad
+Charge iPad the night before (USB-C charger in blue bag).
+Also check that there's a pen with a soft stylus bag on the clipboard.
+Store iPad with screen towards clipboard to protect it.

 FileMaker database: sync to iPad.
 Write-down last ctd-cast number.
 Sync-ing procedure: email latest version of FileMaker database to kasitsnabay@icloud.com.
-Then open Mail.app on iPad, download database, and open directly in FileMaker (replacing old copy).
+Then open Mail.app on iPad, download database, and open directly in FileMaker (replacing old copy). -- last updated on 2023-08-30, MR.

 ### staging gear Have the following items handy to bring to the boat:
 - note book